-There are more than 100 peaks on the territory of the park, with an attitude of over 2000 meters; the highest peak in the country and on the Balkan Peninsula is among them - the Musala peak (2,925 meters high).
-The lowest recorded temperature on Musala peak is -31.2 °С, and the highest temperature is + 18.7°С. The temperature remains below zero for nine months during the year; even in summer temperature rarely rises above 15°С.
+There are more than 100 peaks on the territory of the park, with an attitude of over 2000 meters; the highest peak in the country and on the Balkan Peninsula is among them – the Musala peak (2,925 meters high).
+The lowest recorded temperature on Musala peak is -31.2 °С, and the highest – + 18.7°С. The temperature remains below zero for nine months during the year; even in summer temperature rarely rises above 15°С.

 There are more than 120 permanent and 30 temporary glacial lakes in the high parts of Rila.
 They are mainly located on deep bottoms of cirques.
-The spring of some of the deepest and longest rivers on the Balkan Peninsula are here – Iskar, Maritsa and Mesta.
-The water supplies, which form within the boundaries of National Park Rila are the most important resources of pure drinking water for the nearby municipalities, for the capital Sofia and for people from Greece and Turkey.
+The spring of some of the deepest and longest rivers on the Balkan Peninsula is here – Iskar, Maritsa and Mesta.
+The water supplies, which form within the boundaries of National Park Rila are the most important resources of pure drinking water for the nearby municipalities, for the capital Sofia and people from Greece and Turkey.

 The park territory is covered by forest ecosystems such as spruce (Picea), fir (Abies), white pine (Pinus peuce) and dwarf pine (Pinus mugo).
 About 95% are natural, with an average age of 90 years.

 The biodiversity of the park is extremely diverse.
-There are about 1,400 vascular plants, 105 relict and 57 endemic plant species, such as Rila primrose (Primula deorum), Pawlowski lady’s mantle (Alchemilla pawlowskii) and Ornamental rhubarb (Rheum palmatum L.).
-The park is home to 282 moss species, 130 algae species and 233 fungi species.
+There are about 1,400 vascular plants, 105 relicts and 57 endemic plant species, such as Rila primrose (Primula deorum), Pawlowski lady’s mantle (Alchemilla pawlowskii) and Ornamental rhubarb (Rheum palmatum L.).
+The park is the home to 282 moss species, 130 algae species and 233 fungi species.

 The mountain fauna is presented by 172 vertebrate species, 5 of which are fishes, 20 are reptiles and amphibians, 99 are birds and the mammals are 48.
 Here lives the largest chamois population in Bulgaria, the largest alpine European ground squirrel population, one of the four alpine newt populations and one of the two Bulgarian nesting sites of the pygmy owl (Glaucidium passerinum).
 The invertebrate fauna is unique.
 2,934 species have been discovered up until the present moment.